sola-st/PythonTypeAnnotationStudy/Resources/README.md

 Contains commits that have less pyre type warnings than their parent commits.
 Used for selecting interesting commits to analyze.

 It displays the warnings in both parent and child commits.
 Only warnings from *files that have a less number of warnings than parents* are shown.
 Generated from `script_AnalyzeRepos.py`.

+TODO: new column?: Relationship of between the newly fixed type and the type suggested by pyre. (e.g. Sequence -> List = subtype)

+TODO: fix download code script for pyre-fixme